Health Care & Aging | Hospice Care | Palliative Medicine

 These should be styled in terms of outcomes where possible (This study demonstrates that x intervention has a (specific) impact on y outcome) rather than study aims or process, (This study considers whether x intervention has an impact of y outcome).

 Be as specific as possible.
-Avoid broad statements such as 'New Knowledge is added about ... ', rather be specific about exactly what this knowledge is.
+Avoid broad statements such as 'New Knowledge or insight is added about ... ', rather be specific about exactly what this knowledge is.
 For example, rather than 'We add to the knowledge base on x' we would prefer the more specific statement 'x variable was found to increase the experience of y outcome (by z amount)'.

 Ensure that these statements clearly relate to the findings of the study.